 6.2 If an arbitrator feels he or she needs time to make a decision, an adjournment should be ordered for such time as is considered appropriate.

-6.3 There is no objection to the arbitrator indicating to the parties the way in which his or her mind is working.
+6.3 There is no objection to the arbitrator indicating to the parties the way in which his or her mind is working, provided that this is not expressed as a final view without the opportunity of consideration and comment from the parties.
 Indeed it is sometimes helpful as this may lead to an amicable settlement.
-However, an Arbitrator should avoid being drawn into the position of a mediator or conciliator.
+However, an arbitrator should avoid being drawn into the position of a mediator or conciliator.
 In particular he or she should be careful not to indicate what he or she thinks might be appropriate terms of any settlement.
 To do so might prejudice his or her position as an arbitrator.

 6.4 An arbitrator by reason of his or her position has a wide degree of discretion, but the exercise of that discretion must be made with proper reasons which, in appropriate cases, should be disclosed to the parties.